MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

   - Shoebox size or slightly larger is ideal.

 - **Placement.** Choose a digital anchor that’s as close to the center of the work being done as possible.
-The further you place digital content away from the digital anchor, the less accurate it becomes.
+The farther you place digital content away from the digital anchor, the less accurate it becomes.

 - **Shape.** Select a digital anchor that has a non-uniform or uncommon shape.
 Unusual shapes are easiest to align to.